 Evidence in the animal literature confirms that unconventional tugs of the sinews and ligaments can arrest, and often reverse osteoporosis.
 The pilot study detailed below corroborates these findings.
 The transcriptional coactivator PGC-1alpha is liberated from muscles in exercises such as yoga, and suppresses a broad array of inflammatory responses, likely including arthritis.1 There are also physiological reasons to believe that yoga improves the circulation of synovial fluid, within joints, slowing the “wear and tear” that may stand at the origins of osteoarthritis.

 The proposed study measures osteoporosis through the accepted means, radiographic bone density measurement, dual energy X-ray absorptiometry otherwise known as DEXA scans.
 We measure progression in osteoarthritis with standard hip and lumbar spine X-rays.
 Each subject has thyroid functions, standard electrolyte, mineral and liver/kidney function tests, two assays for vitamin D, and a urine test measuring the rate of bone resorption before learning the 12 yoga poses that comprise the program.
 Bone scans and X-rays, performed at study onset and at the end of year 2, are read by radiologists that have no idea which patients are receiving yoga, and which are not.
-The study participants will receive a newsletter about developments and research in osteoporosis.
-A DVD of the poses is for sale to all participants at the home page of this site, and it is streamed at without cost at:
+A DVD of the poses is for sale on the Store page of this site, and its full contents are also available to stream without cost at:

 Sometimes we have had to adapt the yoga poses for people that are unable to use the classical position.
 The DVD has three versions of each pose, and your teacher will very likely be able to help you with that.The idea is to progress from the simplest level to the more advanced levels in any pose for which it is safe to do so.
 Trying hard, putting some effort into the 12 minutes of yoga, is also important.
 The Iyengar yoga method that stands behind each of the poses pays great attention to alignment, enabling people to try hard without injury.